Philadelphia Unemployment Compensation Lawyer

 A few unemployment facts:

-- At a hearing, the employer bears the burden of proof, meaning he must prove that you quit or were fired for "willful misconduct" or rules violations.
+- At a hearing, the employer bears the burden of proof, meaning he or she must prove that you quit, or were fired for “willful misconduct” or rules violations.
 You are entitled to this compensation until the employer can prove otherwise.

 - You may be eligible for unemployment in the event of a layoff or job elimination.

-- It is possible to be eligible for unemployment even if you quit.
-If you quit for what can be demonstrated as "good cause", you may qualify.
+- It is possible to be eligible for unemployment even if you did quit.
+If you quit for what can be demonstrated to be a “good cause,” you may qualify.
 Remember though, good cause is as defined by the law, not your interpretation.
-You must show a "necessitous or compelling reason" to qualify.
+You must show a “necessitous or compelling reason” to qualify.